 NOTE: use of yarrow should be avoided during pregnancy and if you use blood thinners.
 Always research before using an herb.
 You are responsible for your own health.

 It really shines in skincare products, where it nourishes and restores irritated skin and promotes healing.
-It's safe for sensitive skin and is extremely nourishing.
+It's considered to be safe for sensitive skin.

 How to identify yarrow